Mộc Châu: Geography

 Moc Chau belongs to the highland landscape class in the horizontal classification system of Vietnamese landscape, with characteristics of climate, ecology and human life.

 Moc Chau is distributed on the terrain with an average elevation of more than 1,050 m above the sea level.
-The annual average temperature of Moc Chau is 18.7 °C, it has cool climate due to lying between the Da River (northeast) and Ma River (southwest).
+The annual average temperature of Moc Chau is 18.7 °C, it has cool climate due to lying between the Đà River (northeast) and Mã River (southwest).
 These two river systems act as two natural air conditioning systems.
 At the same time, Moc Chau has a high climate division along the belt, so it has both the characteristics of the subtropical and temperate highland climate, which is very convenient for developing tourism for the whole year.